 Struggling with the issue is never the solution.
 If you have encountered the “a media driver your computer needs is missing” during Windows 10 installation, the primary reason behind it could be missing/ malfunctioning media drivers in your computer.
 To handle the situation, you must initiate updates for the existing drivers.

-The best and most convenient way to fetch updates for all drivers on your computer is using a tool like Advanced Driver Updater.
+The best and most convenient way to fetch updates for all drivers on your computer is by using a tool like Advanced Driver Updater.
 Yes, a tool can help your system instantly get all the updated drivers.
 The best part is both free trial and paid versions of the software are available.
 To get started with it, follow the steps given below!

 - Download and install the Advanced Driver Updater.